2026 Public Good Celebration

 • Growing Your Work & Impact: Resource Fair

-DU campus partners and community organizations will share the resources they offer for students, faculty, and staff to support their continued public good research, scholarship, and collaboration.
-The Resource Fair will run concurrently with the Student Signature Work Showcase.
+DU campus partners and community organizations shared the resources they offer for students, faculty, and staff to support their continued public good research, scholarship, and collaboration.
+The Resource Fair runs concurrently with the Student Signature Work Showcase.

 Resource Fair Attendees